undeze/betaflight_fork_4.4/ReadmeChristo.txt

 git push bitbucket

 git status
-Shows which is he current branch.
+Shows which is the current branch.
 Shows if there is something to commit.

 git log			(quit with q)